Campaign of the Month: October 2017

 Blood and Bourbon

-Abused ex-Sabbat ghoul
+Abused ex-Sabbat plaything

 “Capture bonding.
 It’s a passive psychological response to a new master.
 It’s been an essential survival tool for a million years.
 You bond with your captor, you survive.
 You don’t… you’re breakfast.”